 FORMATION

 Article 1.
-The EUROSMART Association (hereinafter “the Association”) is hereby formed between the parties, which created it, and the members, which have joined it or will join it.
+EUROSMART (hereinafter the “Association”) is an international not-for-profit association.
 Said Association is subject to the Belgian Companies Code on Companies and Associations of 23 March 2019.

 The Association, which represents the Digital Security Industry, is committed to expanding the Digital Security market and developing Smart Secure Devices and Secure Software and their related standards.
 The Association is committed to continuously improve the quality, the tamper resistance to potential attacks and the security of these Smart Secure Devices and Secure Software.